openfga/js-sdk/README.md

 ### Retries

-By default API requests are retried up to 15 times on 429 and 5xx errors and credential requests are retried to 3 times on 429 and 5xx errors.
-In both instances they will wait a minimum of 100 milliseconds between requests and up to a maximum of
+If a network request fails with a 429 or 5xx error from the server, the SDK will automatically retry the request up to 15 times with a minimum wait time of 100 milliseconds between each attempt.

-In order to change the behavior for API requests, pass a `retryParams` object in the `OpenFgaClient` constructor with a `maxRetry` property to control the amount of retries and a `minWaitInMs` to control the minimum wait time between retried requests.
+To customize this behavior, create an object with `maxRetry` and `minWaitInMs` properties. `maxRetry` determines the maximum number of retries (up to 15), while `minWaitInMs` sets the minimum wait time between retries in milliseconds.

+Apply your custom retry values by setting to `retryParams` on the to the configuration object passed to the `OpenFgaClient` call.

 ```javascript
 const { OpenFgaClient } = require('@openfga/sdk'); // OR import { OpenFgaClient } from '@openfga/sdk';